dezashibi-c-projects/dthreads/README.md

   - **dthread_semaphore_post**: Posts to a semaphore, incrementing its value.
   - **dthread_semaphore_destroy**: Destroys the semaphore, releasing its resources.

-Certainly!
-Below is the documentation for all the macros used in the DThreads library.
-Each macro's purpose and usage are explained in detail to avoid any confusion.

 ### **Macro Documentation**

 #### **1. `DTHREAD_RWLOCK_AVAILABLE`**